-- 6) Harm to property (a) Stealing, (b) destroying, (c) damaging, or (d) misusing the property or services of others, or (e) possessing or using others' property or services without their authorization. - 7) Failure to comply with authority (a) Failing to comply with the instructions or warnings of RISD officials including, but not limited to, RISD Advanced Program Online instructors and staff, RISD staff and faculty, RISD Public Safety or any other persons acting on behalf of the College in accordance of their duties, (b) obstructing them in the course of performing their duties, or (c) refusing to provide them with identification when requested; or (d) failing to comply with the terms of any consequences imposed under the Advanced Program Online Code of Student Conduct or any behavioral contracts entered into under or apart from the Advanced Program Online Code of Student Conduct is prohibited. - 8) Dishonest conduct (a) Furnishing false information or (b) making a false report to RISD officials, or (c) falsifying, altering, or misusing RISD records, (d) any violation of the Academic Code of Student Conduct, (e) Using or possessing a RISD ID other than one's own (f) Creating recordings of any meetings, class lectures or critiques without the express consent of the meeting holder and participants, instructor, lecturer, guest critic or other persons who are being sought to be recorded is considered to be a violation of this Advanced Program Online Code of Student Conduct.
+6) Harm to property - (a) Stealing, (b) destroying, (c) damaging, or (d) misusing the property or services of others, or (e) possessing or using others' property or services without their authorization.
+Students who find items left unattended are expected to take those items to RISD Public Safety at their earliest convenience.

+7) Failure to comply/Non-compliance - (a) Failing to comply with the instructions or warnings of RISD officials including, but not limited to, RISD Advanced Program Online instructors and staff, RISD staff and faculty, RISD Public Safety or any other persons acting on behalf of the College in accordance of their duties, (b) obstructing them in the course of performing their duties, or (c) refusing to provide them with identification when requested; or (d) failing to comply with the terms of any consequences imposed under the Advanced Program Online Code of Student Conduct or any behavioral contracts entered into under or apart from theAdvanced Program Online Code of Student Conduct is prohibited.

+8) Dishonest conduct - (a) Furnishing false information or (b) making a false report to RISD officials, or (c) falsifying, altering, or misusing RISD records, (d) any violation of the Academic Code of Student Conduct, (e) Using or possessing a RISD ID other than one's own (f) Creating recordings of any meetings, class lectures or critiques without the express consent of the meeting holder and participants, instructor, lecturer, guest critic or other persons who are being sought to be recorded is considered to be a violation of this Advanced Program Online Code of Student Conduct.

-9) Interference with the Pre-College Code of Student Conduct administration - (a) Interfering with participation or administration of the Advanced Program Online Code of Student Conduct or (b) retaliating against anyone for participating in the administration of the Advanced Program Online Code of Student Conduct is forbidden.
+9) Interference with the Advanced Program Online Code of Student Conduct administration - (a) Interfering with participation or administration of the

+Advanced Program Online Code of Student Conduct or (b) retaliating against anyone for participating in the administration of the Advanced Program Online Code of Student Conduct is forbidden.
 A choice by a community member to not participate in any part of the student conduct process will not delay the resolution of alleged violations through the student conduct system.